chioranionutcatalin/apks_to_run_koreader_in_tolino_epos1_and_explanation/README.md

-# After wasting like 2 days, I'm making a resume for my koreader setup on Tolino epos1
+# I'm making a resume for my koreader setup on Tolino epos1

 ## Tolino Epos 1: Nova Launcher and KOReader via ADB